- Bakkt is a custody service that stores Bitcoin in cold storage.

-Bakkt is still the new kid on the block, but it’s already labelled as the way to make bitcoin mainstream.
+Bakkt is still the new kid on the block, but it’s already labeled as the way to make Bitcoin mainstream.
 Even titans Microsoft and Starbucks have thrown their weight behind it.

-The platform provides a way for traditional investors to get involved in bitcoin with the oversight of US federal regulation.
-The company is working with the Commodity Futures Trading Commission for approval – which will bring requirements like compliance, anti-money laundering rules, and strict reporting standards.
+The platform provides a way for traditional investors to get involved in Bitcoin with the oversight of US federal regulation.
+The company is working with the Commodity Futures Trading Commission (CFTC) for approval – which will bring requirements like compliance, anti-money laundering rules, and strict reporting standards.

 How does Bakkt work?

 Bakkt is a platform for institutional investors to buy, sell, and store digital assets on a global network.
-The idea is that Bakkt will give investors the chance to trade assets and futures based in bitcoin the same way they would traditional currencies and commodities.
+The idea is that Bakkt gives investors the chance to trade assets and futures based in Bitcoin the same way they would traditional currencies and commodities.

-Bakkt will also offer warehouse storage for the safekeeping of bitcoin.
-Storing a customer’s private keys “offline” will add layers of security and thwart hackers – bringing more peace of mind to traditional investors.
+Bakkt also offers warehouse storage for the safekeeping of Bitcoin.
+Storing a customer’s private keys “offline” adds layers of security and thwart hackers – bringing more peace of mind to traditional investors.

 The platform has also come up with a way to tackle blockchain’s biggest drawback: slow speed.
-Since a lot of the transactions will happen between customers with assets already stored in the warehouse, it isn’t necessary to put every single movement on the blockchain.
-Anything that happens within the warehouse will be recorded on Bakkt’s own separate ledger.
-Only assets coming in or leaving the warehouse will need to be on the blockchain.
+Since a lot of the transactions will happen between customers with assets already stored in the warehouse, it isn’t necessary to put every single movement on a blockchain.
+Anything that happens within the warehouse is recorded on Bakkt’s own separate ledger.
+Only assets coming in or leaving the warehouse need to be on the blockchain.

-In that sense, parent company CEO Sprecher says it will “operate on a layer above the blockchain.”
+In that sense, parent company CEO Sprecher says it operates “on a layer above the blockchain.”

-Bakkt is a way for institutional investors to embrace bitcoin in a way they’ve never been able to before.
-The company’s CEO Kelly Loeffler says it will simplify the movement of global money.
+Bakkt is a way for institutional investors to embrace Bitcoin in a way they’ve never been able to before.

-She claims Bakkt will solve two fundamental problems that prevent bitcoin from widespread acceptance.
+Bakkt claims to solve two fundamental problems that prevent Bitcoin from widespread acceptance.

-- 📈 Infrastructure: Bakkt’s platform will provide regulated infrastructure for buying and selling bitcoin.
+- 📈 Infrastructure - Bakkt’s platform provides regulated infrastructure for buying and selling Bitcoin.

-- 🔍 Price discovery: Loeffler says one reason traditional investors resist digital asset investment is that it’s hard to know the exact price of a given cryptocurrency.
-Different exchanges will have the same cryptocurrency listed at different values - known as the “price discovery”.
-Bakkt wants to create trusted, regulated price discovery so investors can have full confidence in buying and selling.
+- 🔍 Price discovery - Bakkt wants to create trusted, regulated price discovery—finding a clear price across multiple exchanges—so investors can have full confidence in buying and selling.
 If they do manage to crack it, Bakkt stands a high chance of luring the traditional investors they seek.